Have you heard about Semrush Organic Research Tool?

-- Traffic: It shows the estimated amount of organic traffic that the page receives for the specified period of time
+- Traffic: It shows the estimated amount of organic traffic that the page receives for the specified period.

-- Traffic,%: It is traffic share which indicates the amount of organic traffic that a particular page is receiving in search engines.
+- Traffic,%: It is traffic share that indicates the amount of organic traffic that a particular page receives in search engines.

 - Keywords: The number of keywords, the given page has been ranked within the top 100 search results